Remi1A/Portfolio-Management-Dashboard/README.md

 1. Go to **Transactions** > "Create a portfolio" tab
 2. Enter name, initial capital (e.g. 100,000 EUR), creation date
-3. "Add a transaction" tab: select an asset from the CYU AM universe or enter a custom Yahoo ticker
+3. "Add a transaction" tab: select an asset from the CY Tech AM universe or enter a custom Yahoo ticker
 4. Go back to **Overview** to see the NAV, KPIs and allocation
 5. Go to **Reporting** to generate a PDF